Skip to content

 Each Logistics Service Provider (LSP) offers a unique set of services and has a distinct value proposition, so it is essential for their clients to have a clear understanding of the different types and their respective capabilities.

-1PL, or First-Party Logistics, refers to companies that directly own or lease assets and handle all of their logistics operations in-house.
+1PL, or First-Party Logistics provider, refers to companies that directly own or lease assets and handle all of their logistics operations in-house.

 2PL, or Second-Party Logistics providers are companies that offer customers specialised services e.g. haulage, warehousing, yard management or freight forwarding.
 The relationship between such 2PL and a client is usually tailored to meet their specific needs and contractual requirements.